 The firm is doing all that it can to nurture this diversity and to continue to foster an inclusive workplace.
 As part of this we are continually reviewing our processes and practices to ensure that everyone has the same chance to develop and advance.

-We understand that it is often difficult to juggle personal and work lives and therefore the firm supports different working patterns for those who need them and this includes working from home regularly on an informal basis.
+We understand that it is often difficult to juggle personal and work lives and the firm supports different working patterns.

 - enhanced maternity/adoption pay of 26 weeks' full pay followed by 13 weeks at the statutory rate (individuals can take up to a total of 52 weeks' leave);

 - enhanced paternity leave of four weeks' full pay;

 - enhanced shared parental pay of up to 26 weeks' full pay and 13 weeks at the statutory rate.
 This enhanced pay is made irrespective of when the shared parental leave is taken within the first year following the baby's birth or adoption; and

 - for parents of a child under 18 years old, we offer 18 weeks' unpaid parental leave for each child, which can be taken in blocks of one week or more up to a maximum of four weeks in a year for each child.

 All employees are entitled to enhanced maternity, paternity and shared parental pay once they have been continuously employed by us for at least 12 months by the end of the 15th week before the expected week of childbirth or notification period.

 The Parental Leave Network has been formed to support staff returning from all types of parental leave.
 The network is made up of people who have come back after parental leave and who are willing to support returners by sharing their experiences.
 The scheme encourages returners to buddy up with someone from the network who will support them over the next year.